Installation

 note1: installation errors may arise as a result of other toolboxes shadowing/overloading basic SPM functionality.
 To avoid these issues simply make sure that both CONN and SPM are the folders placed at the top of Matlab's path list

-note2: if installing SPM/CONN on new Apple machines (with Apple chip M1/M2/M3, macOS Sonoma, and Matlab R2023b or newer) please install SPM and CONN development versions (available from github: github.com/spm/spm and github.com/alfnie/conn respectively) until changes in these systems have been mainstreamed into both the SPM and CONN stable releases
+note2: if installing SPM/CONN on new Apple machines (with Apple chip M1/M2/M3, macOS Sonoma, and Matlab R2023b or newer) please make sure to install SPM latest development version (available at github.com/spm/spm12) until changes in newer Apple machines have been incorporated into the latest SPM stable release

 Installing CONN pre-compiled standalone releases